 - Proper access controls

-Can meet HIPAA requirements.
-However, dedicated resources do make compliance easier to demonstrate and audit.
+can meet HIPAA requirements.
+Dedicated resources make compliance easier to demonstrate and audit.

-From my benchmarking, here's the hosting hierarchy for HIPAA workloads:
+From my benchmarking, here is the hosting hierarchy for HIPAA workloads:

 - Dedicated bare metal servers